epics-containers/epics-containers.github.io/main/_sources/tutorials/generic_ioc.md.txt

 This would then be the URL you would put at the top of any IOC instances using your released Generic IOC.

-To create the instance we create a folder in `bl00t-ea-test-01` and create a IOC Instance definition there as follows:
+To create the instance we create a folder in `bl00t-ea-test-01` and create an IOC Instance definition there as follows:

 ```bash
 mkdir -p /workspaces/ioc-lakeshore340/services/bl00t-ea-test-01/config/